zenglenn42/utbc2019-hw-13-doppelganger/README.md

     $.ajax(url[, options])
 ```

-But if it's so handy, I may start using some of its DOM manipulation entry points, complicating my efforts to leverage virtual-DOM based technologies (like [React](https://reactjs.org/)) that could improve the user experience down the road.
+But if it's so handy, I (or some maintainer) may start using some of its DOM manipulation entry points, complicating my efforts to leverage virtual-DOM based technologies (like [React](https://reactjs.org/)) that could improve the user experience down the road.

 Who knows, maybe one day I'll feel the same way about 3rd party virtual-DOM manipulators as I do about jQuery. :D